 This family remodeled their entire house with the kids in mind.
 Even the two-tier outdoor living space is stocked with a fire pole, swing set and playhouse to keep the young ones busy.

-Sometimes a simple stone patio and basketball hoop is all you need to turn an urban backyard into a neighborhood favorite.
+Sometimes a simple stone patio and basketball hoop are all you need to turn an urban backyard into a neighborhood favorite.

 For the Adults: Rooftop Cocktails